yuehniu/homepage/index.md

 **Research Scientist at Meta**

 ## Bio
+  Yue (Julien) Niu is a research scientist at Meta, working on training and serving efficiency in large-scale recommendation systems.
-  Yue (Julien) Niu obtained his Ph.D. at the University of Southern California (USC).
+  He obtained his Ph.D. at the University of Southern California (USC).
   He worked with Professor [Salman Avestimehr](https://www.avestimehr.com/), the director of [Information Theory and Machine Learning (vITAL) Lab](https://www.avestimehr.com/vital-lab).
   He also once worked with Professor [Viktor Prasanna](https://sites.usc.edu/prasanna/)